python/cpython/Doc/library/intro.rst

 Android and iOS are, in most respects, POSIX operating systems.
 File I/O, socket handling, and threading all behave as they would on any POSIX operating system.
-However, there are several major differences.
+However, there are several major differences:

 * Mobile platforms can only use Python in "embedded" mode.
 There is no Python REPL, and no ability to use separate executables such as :program:`python` or :program:`pip`.
-To add Python code to your mobile app, you must use the :ref:`Python embedding API <embedding>` to add a Python interpreter to an app created with the platform's own build tools.
+To add Python code to your mobile app, you must use the :ref:`Python embedding API <embedding>`.
 For more details, see :ref:`using-android` and :ref:`using-ios`.

 * Subprocesses: